CodeSmith001/Guide-to-muxless-hybrid-laptops-for-arch-hyprland-and-prime/README.md

 System State Management
 Filesystem: BTRFS

-Snapshots: Timeshift (with timeshift-autosnap for safety during updates)

 ⚙️ Configuration
 1. Bootloader (GRUB)
 To ensure proper Wayland support and prevent the dGPU from waking up unnecessarily for the framebuffer, use the following kernel parameters:

 File: /etc/default/grub

-Bash
 GRUB_CMDLINE_LINUX_DEFAULT="... nvidia_drm.fbdev=0"
 [!IMPORTANT]
 nvidia_drm.fbdev=0 is critical.
 Setting this to 1 can prevent the GPU from entering deep sleep states.